For men and women age 50 and older

 BRCA risk assessment and genetic counseling/testing Women with a positive result on the risk assessment tool or have a family history of breast, ovarian, tubal, or peritoneal cancer are recommended to receive genetic counseling and/or genetic testing.20

-Breast cancer Recommended biennial screening mammography for women aged 40 years and older
+Breast cancer Recommended biennial screening mammography for women aged 40 years and older.

-Breast cancer medication use Recommended prescription or risk-reducing medications to women age 35 and older who are at increased risk for breast cancer and at low risk for adverse medication effects
+Breast cancer medication use Recommended prescription or risk-reducing medications to women age 35 and older who are at increased risk for breast cancer and at low risk for adverse medication effects.

 Cardiovascular disease Statin use for primary prevention for adults aged 40 to 75 years who have one or more risk factors.
-Statin use for primary prevention in adults35

 Cervical cancer Recommended screening every 3 years with cervical cytology alone, every 5 years with high risk HPV testing alone, or every 5 years with high risk HPV testing in combination with cytology.

-Chlamydia and gonorrhea Screening for all sexually active women 24 years or younger and in women 25 years or older who are at increased risk for infection11
+Chlamydia and gonorrhea Screening for all sexually active women 24 years or younger and in women 25 years or older who are at increased risk for infection.11

-Colorectal cancer Screening for adults ages 45-759,21
+Colorectal cancer Screening for adults ages 45-75.9,21

-Depression/anxiety Screening for depression and anxiety in all adults
+Depression/anxiety Screening for depression and anxiety in all adults.

-Diabetes/prediabetes Screening for prediabetes and type 2 diabetes in adults ages 35 to 70 years who are overweight or obese22
+Diabetes/prediabetes Screening for prediabetes and type 2 diabetes in adults ages 35 to 70 years who are overweight or obese.22

-Domestic violence and abuse Screening for intimate partner violence (IPV) in women of reproductive age and provide or refer women to ongoing support services34
+Domestic violence and abuse Screening for intimate partner violence (IPV) in women of reproductive age and provide or refer women to ongoing support services.34

-Drug misuse Screening for unhealthy drug use for individuals 12 years and older25
+Drug misuse Screening for unhealthy drug use for individuals 12 years and older.25

-Fall prevention Recommended exercise interventions for adults ages 65 or older at increased risk28
+Fall prevention Recommended exercise interventions for adults ages 65 or older at increased risk.28

-Healthy diet and physical activity Behavioral counseling interventions to promote a healthy diet and physical activity for individuals 18 years an older with risk of cardiovascular disease or a diagnosis of hypertension, dyslipidemia, metabolic syndrome, etc.27
+Healthy diet and physical activity Behavioral counseling interventions to promote a healthy diet and physical activity for individuals 18 years and older with risk of cardiovascular disease or a diagnosis of hypertension, dyslipidemia, metabolic syndrome, etc.27

-Hepatitis C Screening for HCV infection in persons at high risk of infection30
+Hepatitis C Screening for HCV infection in persons at high risk of infection.30

 Hypertension Screening for hypertension in adults 18 years and older with office blood pressure measurement (OBPM).
 Blood pressure monitoring outside the clinical setting is recommended to confirm diagnosis.

-Latent tuberculosis infection (LTBI) Screening for individuals at increased risk of infection33
+Latent tuberculosis infection (LTBI) Screening for individuals at increased risk of infection.33

-Lung cancer Screening for lung cancer annually for individuals ages 50 to 80 years of age with a smoking history of 20 years or more or who have quit within 15 year using low-dose computed tomography31
+Lung cancer Screening for lung cancer annually for individuals ages 50 to 80 years of age with a smoking history of 20 years or more or who have quit within 15 year using low-dose computed tomography.31

-Obesity Screening, counseling, and behavioral interventions and offer or refer to comprehensive intensive behavioral intervention to promote improvements in weight status
+Obesity Screening, counseling, and behavioral interventions and offer or refer to comprehensive intensive behavioral intervention to promote improvements in weight status.

-Osteoporosis Recommended routine screening for osteoporosis with bone measurement testing for women 65 years and older and women younger than 65 who are at increased risk13
+Osteoporosis Recommended routine screening for osteoporosis with bone measurement testing for women 65 years and older and women younger than 65 who are at increased risk.13

 Sexually transmitted infections Behavioral counseling for all sexually active adolescents and for adults who are at increased risk for sexually transmitted infections (STIs).26

-Syphilis Screening for individuals at increased risk for infection12
+Syphilis Screening for individuals at increased risk for infection.12

-Tobacco use and cessation Screening all adults about tobacco use, advise them to stop using tobacco, provide behavioral interventions, FDA approved pharmacotherapy for cessation to nonpregnant adults who use tobacco
+Tobacco use and cessation Screening all adults about tobacco use, advise them to stop using tobacco, provide behavioral interventions, FDA approved pharmacotherapy for cessation to nonpregnant adults who use tobacco.

 Urinary incontinence Annual screening for women.

-For heart health, adults should exercise regularly (at least 30 minutes a day on most days) which can help reduce the risks of coronary heart disease, osteoporosis, obesity, and diabetes.
+For heart health, adults should exercise regularly (at least 30 minutes a day on most days), which can help reduce the risks of coronary heart disease, osteoporosis, obesity, and diabetes.
 Consult your physician before starting a new vigorous physical activity.

 Topics you may want to discuss with your doctor